 - Loss of companionship

-While no amount of money can bring your loved one back, holding the at-fault party accountable for your loss can help ensure that truck drivers and their employers behave more responsibly in the future.
+While no money can bring your loved one back, holding the at-fault party accountable for your loss can help ensure that truck drivers and their employers behave more responsibly.

 Why Should I Hire a Personal Injury Lawyer?